Skip to main content

 pyplot.tight_layout(pad=0.0, w_pad=0.0, h_pad=0.0)

-# save the figure to a SVG file:
+# save the figure to an SVG file:

 plot.save('phasorpy_logo.svg', dpi=160, transparent=True, bbox_inches='tight')